hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 def main():
     name = play_game()
-    # This can either be visual or textual depending on VISUAL_MODE
+    # This can either be visual or textual
+    # depending on "VISUAL_MODE"
     draw.draw_game(name)